 A dartboard, shelves of name brand liquor and flickering Budweiser and Miller Lite signs make the tall glasses of beer seem all the more real.
-The theater’s upper balcony is also used as the outside of the bar, a creative and effective choice.
+The theatre’s upper balcony is also used as the outside of the bar, a creative and effective choice.

-The scenes alternate between 2000 and 2008, a transition that is supported by appropriate props, such as corded phones, CRT televisions, and newscasts of former president George W. Bush.
+The scenes alternate between 2000 and 2008, a transition that is supported by appropriate props, such as corded phones, CRT televisions and newscasts of former president George W. Bush.